-It is the policy of Maryhill Harriers Athletics Club to promote good relations between the club and its members.
+It is the policy of Maryhill Harriers to promote good relations between the club and its members.
 As a result it attaches the greatest importance to the principle of fair and consistent treatment of all its members.
-The club recognises the need for the highest standard of conduct of its members in order that it may achieve its main objectives as stated in its constitution.
+The club recognises the need for the highest standard of conduct of its members in order that it may achieve its main objectives as stated in the Club Constitution.

-The General Complaints Procedures is intended to be a good practice guide
+The General Complaints Procedure is intended to be a good practice guide

 Definition of a Complaint

 A complaint is an expression of dissatisfaction about:

 a) The conduct, actions or omissions by members of the club or volunteers for

 whom the club are responsible.